Southwest Airlines temporarily grounds all flights over technology problem

 In earlier tweets replying to frustrated travelers who said they were stranded on airport runways, Southwest said it "had to implement a ground stop as a result of intermittent issues that were experienced."

-About 1 in 5 Southwest flights — nearly 800 — are still delayed, according to airline tracker FlightAware.
+More than 1,700 Southwest flights — about 40% — are currently delayed, according to airline tracker FlightAware.

 This is a developing story.
 CBS News' Kathryn Krupnik and Kris Van Cleave contributed reporting.